 If a SPS or PPS in the first input media stream has the same identifier than a SPS or PPS in the second input media stream, then those two SPSs or two PPSs shall have the same payload.

-A VVC media stream generated as output of the inserting function shall comply to these rules in addition to the rules in 7.4.2.1:
+A VVC media stream generated as output of the inserting function shall comply with these rules in addition to the rules in 7.4.2.1:

 For each i-th access unit in the output media stream, the number of VCL NAL units in this access unit is equal to the total number of VCL NAL units in the i-th access units of both input media streams.